Set cover problem: Variants

 In the weighted set cover problem, each set is assigned a positive weight (representing its cost), and the goal is to find a set cover with a smallest weight.
 The usual (unweighted) set cover corresponds to all sets having a weight of 1.

 In the fractional set cover problem, it is allowed to select fractions of sets, rather than entire sets.
 A fractional set cover is an assignment of a fraction (a number in [0,1]) to each set in $\mathcal{S}$, such that for each element x in the universe, the sum of fractions of sets that contain x is at least 1.
 The goal is to find a fractional set cover in which the sum of fractions is as small as possible.
 Note that a (usual) set cover is equivalent to a fractional set cover in which all fractions are either 0 or 1; therefore, the size of the smallest fractional cover is at most the size of the smallest cover, but may be smaller.
 For example, consider the universe U = {1, 2, 3} and the collection of sets S = { {1, 2}, {2, 3}, {3, 1} }.
 The smallest set cover has a size of 2, e.g. { {1, 2}, {2, 3} }.
 But there is a fractional set cover of size 1.5, in which a 0.5 fraction of each set is taken.

+In the capacitated set cover problem, each set $s \in \mathcal{S}$ is associated with a capacity $c_S$ which denotes the number of elements it can supply coverage.
+The goal is to determine the optimal way to select sets such that each element receives the coverage it requires.